crunaprotocol/cruna-protocol/README.md

 **1.0.0-rc.3**
 - Plugins are now deployed by the NFT, not by the manager.
 This avoids issues when deploying plugins that supports IERC6551Account
+- Canonical addresses for CrunaRegistry, CrunaGuardian and ERC6551Registry are now constant and hardcoded
+- Add more features in SignatureValidator to generalize common operations

 **1.0.0-rc.2**
 - Fix bug in CrunaManagedNFTBase#init